Traditional philanthropy can resemble an old boys’ club.

 Under our new FY21-24 Strategic Plan, we are doubling down on our mission to provide more money, resources, and decision-making power to movements and shift power toward women, girls, and all marginalized people worldwide.

-If you have questions about our approach, please email us at [email protected].
+If you have questions about our approach or want to partner with us, please email us at [email protected].